Senate GOP blocks domestic terrorism bill, gun policy debate

 “None of us are under any illusions this will be easy,” Schumer said ahead of the vote.

-Rejection of the bill, just two days after the mass shooting at Texas elementary school that killed 19 children and two teachers, brought into sharp relief Congress’ persistent failure to pass legislation to curb the nation’s epidemic of gun violence.

-A small, bipartisan group of senators who have for years sought to negotiate legislation on guns met Thursday afternoon for the second time searching any compromise that could win approved in Congress.
+A small, bipartisan group of about 10 senators who have sought to negotiate legislation on guns met Thursday afternoon for the second time searching for any compromise that could win approved in Congress.

 “We have a range of options that we’re going to work on,” said Sen. Chris Murphy, D-Conn., who is leading the negotiations.
 They broke into groups and will report next week.